Gadiler/AirPort/README.md

 # Natbag2020

-Application for track flights and buy tickets.
+An app for tracking and purchasing airline tickets.

 This code is still under development.